camunda/camunda-docs-manual/content/reference/bpmn20/tasks/service-task.md

 In the example above, the result of the service execution (the return value of the `doSomething()` method invocation on object `myService`) is set to the process variable named `myVar` after the service execution completes.

 {{< note title="Result variables and multi-instance" class="warning" >}}
 Note that when you use <code>camunda:resultVariable</code> in a multi-instance construct, for example in a multi-instance subprocess, the result variable is overwritten every time the task completes, which may appear as random behavior.
-See <a href="{{< relref "reference/bpmn20/custom-extensions/extension-attributes.md#resultvariable" >}}">camunda:resultVariable</a> for details.
+See <a href="{{< ref "/reference/bpmn20/custom-extensions/extension-attributes.md#resultvariable" >}}">camunda:resultVariable</a> for details.
 {{< /note >}}

 # External Tasks

 In contrast to calling Java code, where the process engine synchronously invokes Java logic, it is possible to implement a service task outside of the process engine's boundaries in the form of an external task.
 When a service task is declared external, the process engine offers a work item to workers that independently poll the engine for work to do.
 This decouples the implementation of tasks from the process engine and allows to cross system and technology boundaries.
-See the [user guide on external tasks]({{< relref "user-guide/process-engine/external-tasks.md" >}}) for details on the concept and the relevant API.
+See the [user guide on external tasks]({{< ref "/user-guide/process-engine/external-tasks.md" >}}) for details on the concept and the relevant API.

 To declare a service task to be handled externally, the attribute `camunda:type` can be set to `external` and the attribute `camunda:topic` specifies the external task's topic.
 For example, the following XML snippet defines an external service task with topic `ShipmentProcessing`: